 SWITCH needed redundant connectivity to the VXLAN VTEPs on the hosts to support their multi-tenant OpenStack deployment.
 To meet their uptime Service Level Agreements (SLAs), they wanted to remove network complexity and cumbersome troubleshooting associated with Spanning Tree Protocol (STP) and Multi-chassis Link Aggregation protocol (MLAG), all while reducing the costs associated with deploying two leaf switches per rack.

 After thorough research on architecture options, SWITCH decided on a Clos layer 3 fabric with fixed form factor switches for agility, which allowed for easy scalability.
 They evaluated many Open Networking software solutions and decided on Cumulus Linux, as it was the most mature and proven operating system.
 Routing directly on their Ubuntu OpenStack and Ceph hosts with the Clos architecture was considered their preferred option and was tested alongside other architectures to the host.
-Multiple designs and architectures including MLAG were examined and tested in their lab, but based on test results, SWITCH ultimately decided to run an open source routing protocol on the hosts, the Cumulus Networks-enhanced version of the Quagga package.
+Multiple designs and architectures including MLAG were examined and tested in their lab, but based on test results, SWITCH ultimately decided to run Cumulus Routing on the Host.

-The criteria for choosing Cumulus Quagga on the host included:
+The criteria for choosing Cumulus Routing on the Host included:

-Deploying Routing on the Host with Cumulus Quagga allows SWITCH to operate a network that is:
+Deploying Cumulus Routing on the Host allows SWITCH to operate a network that is:

 A Clos network with one ToR switch requires agility to move and re-cable hosts for redundancy.
-Any host needs to be able to connect to any rack.
-Routing on the Host with Cumulus Quagga OSPF unnumbered provides this capability.
+Any host needs to be able to connect to any rack and OSPF unnumbered provides this capability.

 SWITCH’s network is now very simple.
 A Clos design connecting all leaf switches to spine switches along with OSPF unnumbered means minimal configuration differences among the switches.
 Neither MLAG nor spanning tree is deployed anywhere in the network.
 This results in easier troubleshooting with tools such as ping and traceroute, and a smaller failure domain should a link or hardware fail.